In an effort to safeguard everyone's health, we anticipate a hybrid model of care ongoing to include both in-clinic and virtual treatment options.

 Does my insurance cover telehealth physical therapy at Vitality?

 On March 19, Illinois Governor J.B.
 Pritzker issued an Executive Order expanding telehealth services across the state as part of the continued effort to mitigate the COVID-19 crisis.
-Patients with BCBS PPO will have in-network telehealth benefits for the duration of the Gubernatorial Disaster Proclamation.
+Patients with BCBS PPO will have in-network telehealth benefits for the duration of the Gubernatorial Disaster Proclamation and has stated that coverage will continue trhough Dec ember 31, 2020.
 If you are an out-of-network patient at Vitality, telehealth will be a self-pay option in the same fashion as before the crisis.

 Is Vitality accepting new patients?